Welcome to Choco-Story Bruges, our chocolate museum in Belgium !

 Our chocolate museum in Belgium – The passion for chocolate

 Cacao has been tickling our taste buds for centuries: from the spicy drink in the Maya and Aztec civilizations to the popular sweet chocolate milk in Europe.
 Knowing that more than three people out of four love chocolate, it’s hardly surprising that there is an enormous fascination for this exquisite treat.
 ‘Where did chocolate originally come from?’, ‘How did it conquer Europe?’, ‘What’s the secret of great chocolate?’, ‘What role did the Industrial Revolution play in popularising chocolate?’, ‘Why was chocolate once used as a medicine?’.
 Choco-Story aims to answer these and other questions.

 The private collection of around a thousand objects makes the museum unique of its kind in Belgium.
-It brings to life the 4000-year-old history of chocolate in words, pictures and flavours.
+It brings to life the 5500-year-old history of chocolate in words, pictures and flavours.
 The museum submerges you in the exciting world of chocolate and takes you on a journey of the senses through time.
-A feast for the eyes, but also for the nose and the taste buds!
+A feast for the eyes, but also for the nose and the taste buds.

 Young or old, passionate chocoholic or simply interested, the Chocolate Museum will stimulate your fascination.
 Innumerable authentic artefacts will undoubtedly capture the hearts of historians too.

 The museum is composed of three parts :

 - The history of chocolate over the centuries.
 Our fun and interactive tour to discover the story of the origin and evolution of chocolate through a unique collection of almost a thousand objects.

 - The fabrication methods of cocoa and chocolate.
 Besides the history, the museum also reveals how chocolate is made, with special attention for the variety of raw ingredients and the development of the production process.